kurator-dev/kurator/docs/proposals/backup/backup.md

 -->

 - Automatically install Velero for clusters in the fleet.
+- Support automated unified backup for individual namespaces, multiple namespaces, or an entire cluster within the fleet.
 - Support automated unified backup for either multiple clusters or an individual cluster within the fleet.
 - Support automated unified restore for either multiple clusters or an individual cluster within the fleet
 - Support automated unified migration for either multiple clusters or an individual cluster within the fleet.
 - Support automated unified scheduled backup; If the current backups are not scheduled, allow users to easily convert it into scheduled backup.
 - Support filtering resources for backup, restore and migration based on type, namespace or other conditions.
 - User can view the current execution status of all backups, restores, and migrations from a single location.
+- Utilize Restic for file-level backup of Persistent Volumes (PVs) across clusters, ensuring cross-cluster and cross-cloud compatibility.

 #### Non-Goals